elsewhencode/project-guidelines/README.md

     /students/245743
     /airports/kjfk
     ```
+* Avoid URLs like this:
+    ```
+    GET /blogs/:blogId/posts/:postId/summary
+    ```

+    _Why:_
+    > This is not pointing to a resource but to a property instead.
+You can pass the property as a parameter to trim your response.

 * Keep verbs out of your resource URLs.

     _Why:_
-    > because we use verbs for something else
+    > Because if you use a verb for each resource operation you soon will have a huge list of URLs and no consistent pattern which makes it difficult for developers to learn.
+Plus we use verbs for something else

 * Use verbs for non-resources.
 In this case, your API doesn't return any resources.
 Instead, you execute an operation and return the result.
 These **are not** CRUD (create, retrieve, update, and delete) operations:

     ```
-    GET 	`/translate?text=Hallo`
+    /translate?text=Hallo
     ```

     _Why:_